jamesjrg/JimAndCats/README.md

 ####Cats.ReadModelUpdater:

-* Listens to the private Cats event stream and the public identity event stream, and uses them to update SQL Server read models for use by Cats services.
+* Listens to the private Cats event stream, the public identity event stream and the public pledges event stream.
+It uses them to update SQL Server tables for use by Cats services.
 There can only be one running instance to avoid conflicting writes to the read models.

 ####Pledges:

 * Allows people to make pledges to cats.
+It can be horizontally scaled across multiple instances because there is no command that will get the system into an illegal state.

+* Events are written to a private event stream, where an Event Store projection maps them to a public stream for consumption by other services (currently the Cats service).

+* Handles only commands.

 ###There are also some shared libraries: